microsoft/PSRule/docs/upgrade-notes.md

 ## Upgrading to v1.0.0

-Follow these notes to upgrade from PSRule version _v0.22.0_ to _v1.0.0_.
+Follow these notes to upgrade to PSRule _v1.0.0_ from previous versions.

 ### Replaced $Rule target properties